kavin-kl1303/kavin-kl1303/README.md

 ### 🤖 AI Applications

-Building intelligent applications that solve real-world problems using AI and data.
+Building intelligent applications using AI and data.

 </td>